Akul-sada/Census-System/readme.md

 -Used Tailwind CSS for UI in ReactJs<br>
 -Used Axios for GET and POST request<br>
 -Used react-chartjs to design chart<br>
+-Used Sequalize and Prisma ORM in different branches in my git repository.<br>

 ## Project description
 (#project-description)